SARAD-GmbH/RegServer/doc/source/actor_registrar.rst

 - on `UnsubscribeMsg`: remove actors from the Actor Dictionary
 - mark actors that have subscribed to get updates of the Actor Dictionary
 - on every change of the Actor Dictionary, send this dict to all marked subscribers
+- send `KeepAliveMsg` to all all child actors on a regular basis
 - create the Cluster Actor

 Additionally for Instrument Server MQTT: